taujeng/wordle/README.md

-# wordle wprdle
+# wordle WORDLE

 Making my own version of wordle so that I can add my own features.
 Plan on hosting my version on a custom domain.